惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Get started with the Aruba Central integration

-Datadog’s Aruba Central integration provides end-to-end visibility into the health, performance, and usage of Aruba-managed access points and switches across distributed environments.
-By centralizing device metrics, throughput data, and usage trends in Datadog, teams can detect issues faster, investigate root causes more effectively, and maintain reliable connectivity across sites.
+Datadog’s Aruba Central integration provides centralized visibility into the health, performance, and usage of Aruba-managed access points and switches across distributed environments.
+By centralizing device metrics, throughput data, and usage trends in Datadog, teams can detect issues faster, investigate root causes more effectively, and help maintain reliable connectivity across sites.